 These are not yet instinctive behaviours, or habits.
 They may not be invested with the same level of meaning as a ritual.
 But this can happen later.

-As you start to consider the habits, routines and rituals that you’d like to develop the subtle differences between routines, habits and rituals will become clearer.
+As you start to consider the habits, routines and rituals that you’d like to develop, the subtle differences between routines, habits and rituals will become clearer.
 We really liked this representation by the team at Ness Labs that visualises some of the main differences.

-As you develop a set of routines, habits and rituals that work for you and your team the impact on performance will be significant.
-As any sports teams or group of musicians will testify, these regular practices are the foundation for improved performance.
+As any sports teams or group of musicians will testify, regular practices are the foundation for improved performance.
 Every new behavior requires us to find enough motivation to change, to have the ability to change and to have a prompt to do something new.
 If you invest the time and effort to develop them you’ll never look back.

 If you need help deciding what the important processes are for your team, then check out Saberr's guide to the top 7 habits of highly effective teams, along with good templates and exercises to help kickstart the routine.